-Whether you write pages of detail or scrawl five lines on the back of a till receipt, the outline has one important function—it stops you getting lost.
+Whether you write pages of detail or scrawl five lines on the back of a till receipt, the outline has one important function—it stops you from getting lost.

 But wait!
 Do you even need to outline?